 Club hosts U.S. Girls’ Junior Championship

 Brooklawn celebrates 125th anniversary

-Club scheduled to host 3rd U.S. Senior Women’s Open; postponed by USGA due to COVID-19
+Club scheduled to host 3rd U.S. Senior Women’s Open; postponed by USGA until 2021 due to COVID-19